 We have certified CPR teachers to help guide you through your training, ensuring that you learn all of the valuable CPR skills necessary to perform life-saving techniques.

 Our classes offer an affordable alternative to in-person classes, which can hinder your schedule and become more of a hassle than a rewarding experience.
+With online CPR certification and recertification courses, there’s simply never been a better time to learn this valuable skill.

 HOW LONG SHOULD ONE WAIT BEFORE RECERTIFICATION?

 Your CPR certification is valid for two years.
 However, studies show that your CPR skill retention drops after six months.
+For this reason, we offer CPR certification and recertification classes to keep your skills current.

 ARE THE INSTRUCTORS CERTIFIED?